google/docsy-example/content/en/docs/Examples/transect/index.md

 nemo_t = coast.Gridded( fn_data = fn_nemo_dat_t, fn_domain = fn_nemo_dom, config=fn_config_t_grid )
 ```

 Now create a transect between the points (54 N 15 W) and (56 N, 12 W) using the `coast.TransectT` object.
-This needs to be passed the corresponding NEMO object and transect end points.
+This needs to be passed the corresponding Gridded object and transect end points.
 The model points closest to these coordinates will be selected as the transect end points.

 ```python